West Iceland Wonders

 - Accommodation in country hotels

 Day 1- Þingvellir - Hvalfjörður - Borgarnes

-Pick up at 8:30 from your hotel.
-We will start our trip by visiting the historical site of Thingvellir; a national park which is now a UNESCO World Heritage site and also known for its spectacular geological features.
+After a pick up at 8:30 from your accommodations in Reykjavík, your adventure starts with a visit to the historical Þingvellir - a national park known for its spectacular geological features and its distinction as a UNESCO World Heritage site.
 This beautiful place was the location of the national parliament during the Viking age and is the birthplace of democracy in Iceland.
-Here we will visit the cave Gjábakahellir.
-After a moment of Icelandic history and nature we will continue our journey to Hvalfjörður or the Fjord of the Whales.
-Here we will stop at various places to take photos of the landscape and pay a visit to the farm at Bjarteyarsandur.
-We will reach our hotel in the late afternoon, located just outside the village of Borgarnes.
+There, you will visit the cave Gjábakahellir.
+After learning about Icelandic history and nature, you will journey to Hvalfjörður or the “Fjord of the Whales.”
+This fjord offers various places to take landscape photos and you will visit the farm at Bjarteyarsandur.
+You will reach your hotel in the late afternoon, located just outside the village of Borgarnes.